microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 ### MakeCode

 ### Makecode
 You can use the latest board revision in the beta editor [https://makecode.microbit.org/beta](https://makecode.microbit.org/beta) alongside the current revision.
-This editor does not yet have support for V2 features.

-#### Using the new features in MakeCode
+#### Using the new features in MakeCode beta

-An alpha version of the MakeCode editor that includes the latest V2 feature blocks is available at [https://makecode.microbit.org/v3.1](https://makecode.microbit.org/v3.1)

-#### V2 MakeCode APIs

 The Microphone and Logo touch features can be found in the Input menu